 Dogs who would benefit from this product include those who spend most of their time indoors and tend to stay in their own yards.
 This would not be a good option for dogs who regularly hike or spend a lot of time in wooded areas since it has no protection against ticks.

 With all of the options for parasite protection, it can easily become overwhelming.
 However, pet parents can work with their veterinarians to discuss the option that would be the best fit for their pet.

 There are several things to consider when choosing a product.
 Many pet parents are curious about how Trifexis compares to other parasite protection products on the market.
-Trifexis is a good alternative to Comfortis, which only treats fleas, because it has the added benefit of protecting against heartworm disease and three intestinal parasites.
+Trifexis is a good alternative to Comfortis, which only treats fleas, because it has the added benefit of protecting against heartworm disease and three intestinal parasites (hookworm, roundworm, and whipworm).
 However, Comfortis Plus and Trifexis provide the same protection.
 While Nexgard and Bravecto protect against both fleas and ticks, they unfortunately provide no protection against intestinal parasites or heartworm disease like Trifexis does.
 Bravecto is available as a chew or a topical solution and only needs to be administered once every three months, while Trifexis must be administered once monthly.

 Trifexis Side Effects

 While Trifexis is generally well-tolerated in most dogs, there are some side effects to be aware of.
 When administering this product, pet parents should watch for any abnormal behaviors in their dogs that could signify a reaction.
 The following side effects may occur when using Trifexis :